Role of Software Testing in Modern Software Development

 5. Improving User Experience

-Providing an intuitive and user-friendly experience is essential and for that testing in software development is important.
+Providing an intuitive and user-friendly experience is essential, and for that testing in software development is important.
 Usability assessments evaluate applications from the end user's perspective, pinpointing areas where the interface and overall experience can be enhanced.
 By prioritizing user-centric approaches, developers craft applications that are both functional and enjoyable to use.
 This approach boosts user satisfaction and retention with the product.

 6. Enabling Risk Management

 Application testing aids in identifying and controlling the risks related to the deployment of software.
 Testers can concentrate on the most important portions of the application with the greatest possible impact by ranking test cases according to risk.
-The implementation of a risk-based approach guarantees the effective utilization of resources and the timely resolution of faults prior to the program being live.
+The implementation of a risk-based approach guarantees the effective utilization of resources and the timely resolution of faults prior to the program going live.

 7. Supporting Collaboration and Communication